Grease star Dame Olivia Newton-John dies aged 73

 Mr Easterling added that in lieu of flowers, donations be made to Dame Olivia’s foundation.

+“Thank you to the prime minister and the main honours committee for recommending me, and of course Her Majesty the Queen for graciously approving me as Dame Commander of the Order of the British Empire.

+“As a girl born in Cambridge, I am very proud of my British ancestry and so appreciative to be recognised in this way by the United Kingdom.”

-She is survived by her husband as well as her daughter Chloe Lattanzi.
+She is survived by her husband as well as her daughter.

 Register for free to continue reading